halkyonio/tanzu-demo1/README.md

-# Introduction customer-profile
+# Introduction tanzu-java-rest

-customer-profile provides you an out-of-the-box application setup to implement your business logic.
+tanzu-java-rest provides you an out-of-the-box application setup to implement your business logic.
 It is based on the commonly known 3-layered application architecture in where the package `api` provides the presentation layer, `domain` provides the services and business domain and finally the `data` package provides you the capability to persist your domain.